William Hung: Television, commercials and movies

 Hung appeared in commercials for the search engine Ask.com, the Game Show Network (spoofing Freddie Mercury and singing an off-key "We Are the Champions"), as well as the mobile phone service provider Cingular Wireless.
 He also appeared to sing "Take Me Out to the Ballgame" in May 2004 at the Rogers Centre for the Toronto Blue Jays.

 His first movie, a low-budget Hong Kong period comedy called Where is Mama's Boy (2004), was released in January 2005.
 Hung played a good-natured village kid who sells Chinese pancakes to pay his mother's medical bills.
 His character gets discovered as a singer, and helps a woman protect her business from her jealous, conniving elder sister.
 In the film, Hung played opposite veteran Hong Kong actress Nancy Sit and parodied his own American Idol performance with the song "Siu Beng" (Cantonese) ("Chinese Pancake"), an allusion to his American Idol audition song, "She Bangs".
 Despite solid financial backing and the involvement of Nancy Sit, the film was a box office flop.

 Lampooning his own career, Hung later made appearances in Airline, Arrested Development, and George Lopez.

 Retirement from music

-In 2011, Hung became a technical crime analyst for the Los Angeles County Sheriff's Department, and retired from music.
+After a semester-long attempt at teaching high-school math, in 2011, Hung became a technical crime analyst for the Los Angeles County Sheriff's Department, and retired from music.
 Hung remains optimistic about his new career path, and states he does not regret that his music career has ended.
 "I showed that even the Average Joe could succeed," he remarked on his short-lived time as a pop star.

 Hung later joined the Los Angeles County Department of Public Health around 2014.
 In 2017, Hung became a motivational speaker; he has been booked as a keynote speaker for groups such as the Asian Realtors Association of America.

 On April 7, 2016, he made a surprise performance of "She Bangs" on the American Idol season 15 finale.

 On May 2, 2022, Hung made another surprise appearance on American Idol season 20.